ULHPC/tutorials/advanced/EasyBuild/README.md

 We obtained HPL 2.1 without writing any EasyConfig file.

+**IMPORTANT**: LMod cache the modules available such that it may append that the `module avail HPL` command _does not_ report the newly created 2.1 version.
+In that case, you can use the following option:

+    $> module --ignore-cache avail HPL

 There are multiple ways to amend a EasyConfig file.
 Check the `--try-*` option flags for all the possibilities.